What is Fair Trade?

 There is significant support for Fairtrade in Perth and Kinross.
 To give just a few examples:

-• There are several Perth & Kinross Council schools which have achieved Fairtrade Status whilst many others have regular Fairtrade events instigated by the pupils themselves;
+- There are several Perth and Kinross Council schools which have achieved Fairtrade Status whilst many others have regular Fairtrade events instigated by the pupils themselves.

-In 2020 Perth & Kinross renewed its Fairtrade Zone status!
+In 2023, Perth and Kinross renewed its Fairtrade Zone status!
 Being a Fairtrade Zone is a powerful message that we, the people of Perth and Kinross, care about the lives of workers in developing countries and we want to play an active role in fighting global poverty.

 Achieving Fairtrade Status

-The Perth & Kinross Fairtrade Steering Group - consisting of representatives of the Council, councillors and members from local Fairtrade groups across Perth & Kinross - has been established in order to coordinate Fair Trade activities in the Perth & Kinross area.
+The Perth and Kinross Fairtrade Steering Group - consisting of representatives of the Council, Councillors and members from local Fairtrade groups across Perth and Kinross - has been established in order to co-ordinate Fair Trade activities in the Perth and Kinross area.

 Members of the Steering Group

-• Karena Jarvie (Kinross-shire Fairtrade Steering Group), Chairperson
+- Karena Jarvie, Chairperson (Kinross-shire Fairtrade Steering Group)

-• Marjorie Clark (Perth representative, St. Matthew's Church of Scotland Traidcraft rep)
+- Marjorie Clark (Perth representative, St Matthew's Church of Scotland)

 To achieve Fairtrade Zone status, we had to meet the following five goals:

-• The local council must pass a resolution supporting Fairtrade, and serve Fairtrade coffee and tea at its meetings and in its offices and canteens (achieved 14th December 2016).
+- The local Council must pass a resolution supporting Fairtrade, and serve Fairtrade coffee and tea at its meetings and in its offices and canteens (achieved 14 December 2016).

-• Fairtrade products must be used by a number of local work places (e.g. estate agents, hairdressers etc.) and community organisations (e.g. churches, schools etc.) and a Flagship Employer must be identified (achieved, and we have 3 Flagship Employers: Culture Perth & Kinross, Live Active Leisure and the Highland Spring Group.)
+- Fairtrade products must be used by a number of local work places (such as estate agents and hairdressers) and community organisations (such as churches and schools), and a Flagship Employer must be identified.

 How can I help?